How to become better at software estimations (Part 2)

 Definition of done

 At our recent internal workshop, we also discussed when a certain task is considered done.
 We believe it’s extremely important, as it further makes estimations more accurate, by defining the exact point when the “timer” stops.
-For any given feature to be finished, the following boxes must be ticked:
+For completion of any given feature, the following boxes must be ticked:

 - Analysis from technical perspective is complete.